 Spambots are automated computer programs that are built to find signup form code on your website or blog and submit fake information to your list.
+They can even click links inside emails.

 Although a few of these signups aren't harmful, your list data can be negatively impacted by a large amount of fake information.
 Fake information skews the accuracy of your list statistics, which makes it difficult to know who your typical subscriber is or to tailor relevant content to targeted subscribers.